Check out Nicole’s blog, “Tips for Finding the Right Divorce Mediator for Your Family”, for a nice overview of this subject.

 We are always happy to answer questions from potential mediation clients who are trying to determine which mediator will be the best fit for their divorce.
 Call our main office at (781) 741-5000 or email us at email@example.com and we will do our best to help!

 Having an attorney as a mediation coach is often helpful during mediation.
-Our mediators encourage spouses to consult with mediation-friendly attorneys while a mediation is ongoing.
+Our mediators encourage spouses to work with mediation-friendly attorneys while a mediation is ongoing.
 We also offering mediation coaching services to clients who are engaged in mediation with another mediator.
 Mediation-friendly attorneys who act as mediation coaches can often play a positive role in mediation by offering their client the type of direct and candid legal advice that a mediator – who is acting as an impartial third party – cannot offer to either spouse.
 Moreover, if a complaint for divorce has already been filed, spouses can take a break from litigation to try mediation – and continue to take advice from their attorneys during the process.

 Whether you should use a mediation coach depends on the specific circumstances of your case.